John Kerans

 Commander John Simon Kerans (30 June 1915 – 12 September 1985) was an officer in the Royal Navy and later a Conservative Party politician.
 He is also the author of the 1964 book The World's Greatest Sea Adventures, published by Odhams Books Ltd.

-The Yangtze Incident
+Yangtze Incident

-As Assistant British Naval Attaché in then Nanking, China in 1949, Lieutenant-Commander Kerans took command of when the ship came under fire on the Yangtze River during the final stages of the Chinese Civil War after the captain and 16 others were killed in the shelling.
+Lieutenant-Commander Kerans was Assistant British Naval Attaché in then Nanking, China in 1949, when came under fire on the Yangtze River during the final stages of the Chinese Civil War, killing her captain and 16 others.
+Kerans was dispatched to find out more about the attack and fates of the wounded who had reportedly escaped ashore.
+Vice-Admiral Madden subsequently appointed Kerans command of the ship.
 The ship was detained for ten weeks during negotiations for its release, until Kerans led a night-time escape.
 Kerans was awarded the Distinguished Service Order.
 The Amethyst incident was later the subject of a film entitled Yangtse Incident: The Story of HMS Amethyst (1957), in which Kerans was portrayed by the British actor Richard Todd.

 Politics

 At the 1959 general election he was elected as Conservative Member of Parliament for The Hartlepools.
 He served only one term in the House of Commons, and did not contest the 1964 general election.
 He advocated the representation of Communist China in the United Nations.

 Kerans was the last Conservative to serve as MP for the constituency (now called Hartlepool) until Jill Mortimer was elected following the 2021 Hartlepool by-election.